Brewster Rockit by Tim Rickard for July 21, 2020

 7. Missing large

-bopard about 4 years ago
+bopard over 4 years ago

 read the fine print Pam!
 They’ve also raised your interest rate.